filiplajszczak/filip.lajszczak.dev/posts/how-to-deploy-haunt-site-on-sourcehut-pages.md

 It's provided for your site by sourcehut automatically.

-So, what about fully automated build and deployment?
+So, what about the fully automated build and deployment?

 We need to use build service that, as we mentioned before, requires paid account.